Courseiva

 Why this answer

-Option C is correct because the physical and virtual networking configurations appear correct (VLAN 100 on both sides, link up), so the issue is likely an IP misconfiguration on the VM itself.
-Option A (change VLAN to 0) would break connectivity.
-Option B (enable VLAN tagging) is unnecessary as the port group already tags VLAN 100.
+The physical and virtual networking configurations appear correct (VLAN 100 on both sides, link up), so the issue is likely an IP misconfiguration on the VM itself.
+Option A (enable VLAN tagging on the physical switch port) is unnecessary as the port group already tags VLAN 100.
+Option B (change VLAN ID to 0) would break connectivity.

-Option D (add second NIC) does not address the connectivity problem.
+Option D (add a second physical NIC to the standard switch) does not address the connectivity problem.

 MCQhard